orensaldanha/questdb.io/docs/reference/operators/regex.md

 If the pattern doesn't contain wildcards, then the pattern represents the string itself.

-The wildcards whuch can be used in pattern are interpreted as follows:
+The wildcards which can be used in pattern are interpreted as follows:
 - `?` - matches any single character.
 - `%` - matches any sequence of zero or more characters.